willsmythe/limit-visibility-options/README.md

 # Limit repo visibility policy

 Policy that limits repos from being public.
-Non-compliant (public) repos are switched to private visibility.
+Non-compliant (public) repos are switched to either private or internal (when the repo is part of an enterprise account).

 ## To use